knkevinlai/demo-react-app-store/README.md

 ## Note 📝
 - Using online CORS proxy service "CORS Anywhere" to bypass CORS issue with Apple's API policy
+- The ranking of apps from RSS feed of Apple is changing from time to time, so it is possible when scroll to the page 2, the apps in page 1 will be refreshed and modified.
 - node.js v10.x and v12.x compatible tested.